Total joint replacement surgery, including hip replacement, is one of the most commonly performed elective surgeries.

 Good preparation before your surgery can greatly help your recovery.
 Some steps you can take that may make your recovery easier, include:

-- strengthening the muscles around your hip with a physical therapy program
+- Strengthen the muscles around your hip.
+A physical therapy program will help with this.

-- putting a support system in place so you have help when you come home from the hospital or are making plans for a stay at a rehabilitation center
+- Put a support system in place.
+Arrange to have help when you come home from the hospital or make plans for a stay at a rehabilitation center.

-- putting a seat in your shower or bathtub
+- Put a seat in your shower or bathtub.

-- removing things that could trip you up, like cords and scatter rugs
+- Remove things that could trip you up, like cords and rugs.

-- talking to your surgeon about what to expect and the possible problems to look out for
+- Talk to your surgeon about what to expect.
+Be sure you know of any possible problems to look out for.

-- losing weight, but only if you’re carrying extra weight or you’ve been diagnosed with overweight or obesity
+- Lose weight, if needed.
+You’ll only need to do this if you’re carrying extra weight or you’ve been diagnosed with overweight or obesity.

 After your surgery